Scottie Scheffler: Personal life

 Scheffler met his wife, Meredith (née Scudder), in high school.
 They married in 2020 at Arlington Hall in Dallas.
-Their first child, a son named Bennett, was born in 2024.
+Their first child, a son, was born in 2024.
+They had another son in 2026.
 Scheffler and his family reside in Dallas.
-In 2025, Scheffler described being a professional golfer as "not a fulfilling life", and stated that he would stop competing if golf began to affect his family life.
+In 2025, he described being a professional golfer as "not a fulfilling life" and stated that he would stop competing if golf began to affect his family life.
 He added: "I would say my greatest priorities are my faith and my family.
 Those come first for me.
 Golf is third in that order."
+Scheffler was named in Time 100's 2026 list of the 100 most influential people in the world.
+He said in response: "If I can be a positive influence on someone's life, that's a great thing.
+But at the end of the day, I don't know if I'm the best role model."

 Scheffler is involved with the Triumph Over Kid Cancer Foundation.
 A 501(c)(3) organization, it was originally founded as a fundraiser for Scheffler's childhood friend James Ragan, who was diagnosed with osteosarcoma in 2006 and died in 2014.
 Scheffler donated $50,000 to the foundation in 2019, and partnered with Ragan's sister Mecklin to create a golf program for pediatric cancer patients.
 At a fundraiser for the charity in 2024, Scheffler auctioned off the 2012 GMC Yukon which he had driven since turning professional in 2018.
 The auction was won by Jim Nantz, with a bid of $50,000.
 Scheffler and his wife Meredith are also supporters of Behind Every Door, a Christian non-profit organization that provides support to low-income areas in Dallas.
 Meredith is a director at Behind Every Door.

 Scheffler was raised Catholic.
 His sponsor for his confirmation in the Catholic Church was Rocky Hambric, founder of Hambric Sports, a sports management agency.
 Scheffler's mother stated that "Scottie really thinks of Rocky as his godfather", and he has been a client of Hambric Sports since he turned professional.
 Scheffler's agent at Hambric is Blake Smith, son of Scheffler's swing coach Randy Smith.
 As of 2022, Scheffler is a member of Park Cities Presbyterian Church.
 He attends Bible study with his caddie Ted Scott, who caddied for Bubba Watson for 15 years.
 When requesting Scott to be his caddie, Scheffler said "I really want to work with a Christian.
 That's how I try to live my life."
 Scheffler and his close friend Sam Burns co-host an annual retreat with members of the College Golf Fellowship, a faith-based ministry.